streamdal/streamdal/apps/server/README.md

 <sub>If you'd like to skip running the release action on push/merge to `main`,
 include "norelease" anywhere in the commit message.</sub>

-# Testing
+## Testing
-Make sure to run tests via `make test`.
-This is necessary as we have to set certain environment variables for the tests to run properly.
+1. The server test suite consists of integration tests (and thus require deps like `redis` to be running).

-Use `go run main.go --seed-dummy-data` to seed redis with test data for use with development and hand-testing
+1. Make sure to run tests via `make test`.